IP Access Guide

 All other configuration parameters (for example, IP address ranges) are automatically applied by the On Demand platform.

-Once an IP Access On Demand connection is live, customers are able to upgrade the bandwidth permanently (via a fixed contract), upgrade or downgrade the bandwidth temporarily (via a flex contract) and change the VLAN parameters or contractual commitment.
+Once an Internet On Demand connection is live, customers are able to upgrade the bandwidth permanently (via a fixed contract), upgrade or downgrade the bandwidth temporarily (via a flex contract) and change the VLAN parameters or contractual commitment.

 IP Addresses